clarencekwong/oenophilia-api/README.md

 ## Oenophilia API

-Oenophilia API is built on Ruby on Rails and is the back-end for the [Oenophilia](https://github.com/clarencekwong/oenophilia-fe).
-The API stores the food-wine pairings, as well as logged in users favoured wine pairs.
+Oenophilia API is built on Ruby on Rails and is the back-end for [Oenophilia](https://github.com/clarencekwong/oenophilia-fe).
+The API stores the food-wine pairings, as well as logged in users favoured wine pairs and reviews.

 ## Installation